behu-kea/dat20-classes/week-11/sql-continued.md

 An image has these columns:

+- Id
 - Image url
 - Description
 - Title

-Create the `image` table and create a foreign key in the `post` database so that an post can reference an image
+Create the `image` table and create a foreign key in the `post` table so that a post can reference an image.

+Now insert a few images and create some posts that are connected to an image